Home » English » Pronouns, Types, Rules & Examples

 It is for him to consider.
 (Correct)

-Ask he to go.
+Ask him to go.
 (Incorrect)

 Ask him to go.
 (Correct)